 At the moment, Gen2 Energy is working with the following production projects:

 Gen2 Energy plans to build two production facilities for large scale production and shipping of green hydrogen, one in the Nesbruket area and one in the Holandsvika area.
 Both areas are now prepared for hydrogen production.
-Gen2 Energy plans to start production of green hydrogen in the first half of 2024 with the presumption that all necessary approvals are in place.
+Gen2 Energy plans to start production of green hydrogen in 2026 with the presumption that all necessary approvals are in place.

-In the Meråker community, we are one of the owners of Meraker Hydrogen, which has a planned production capacity of 20 MW.
-The facility will be operational from 2024.
+In the Meråker municipality, we are one of the owners of Meraker Hydrogen, which has a planned production capacity of 20 MW.

 In addition, Gen2 Energy is continuously and systematically searching for locations for hydrogen production in all parts of Norway based on a set of defined criteria.
 Easy access to low-priced and trapped power, deep seaport, clean water, sufficient land for production and storage area for containers, are the key criteria.